What is a co-op?

 How do I join?

 Fill out our easy online member-owner application!
 To be a member-owner of the Co-op, you need to make a one-time equity investment of $200.
 This is not a fee or donation.
 It can be paid in installments, with a minimum of $25 for your first installment.
+In addition, our Community Equity Fund has been established to fulfill equity payments for those who cannot pay the full amount.

 What is the Co-op’s legal status?
 Are member-owners liable?